OmniSaleGmbH/lalalai/api-v0(deprecated)/readme.md

 Although Phoenix exclusively handled vocal/instrumental isolation at first, its powerful technology allowed us to continually introduce new stems on a regular basis.
 Throughout the year we trained Phoenix to extract all musical instruments that Cassiopeia supported.

 We also added two brand new stems, wind and string instruments, which no other service offered.
-With that update, LALAL.AI broke the record again and became the [world's first 10-stem splitter](https://www.lalal.ai/blog/wind-string-instruments/).
+With that update, LALAL.AI broke the record again and became the [world’s first 10-stem splitter](https://www.lalal.ai/blog/wind-string-instruments/).

-LALAL.AI's innovative technologies are used not only for stem splitting.
+LALAL.AI’s innovative technologies are used not only for stem splitting.
 In July of 2022, we introduced [Voice Cleaner](https://www.lalal.ai/blog/voice-cleaner/), a noise cancellation solution that removes background music, mic rumble, vocal plosives, and many other types of extraneous noises from video and audio recordings.

 At the end of 2022, we created a [desktop version of LALAL.AI](https://www.lalal.ai/blog/lalalai-desktop-app/).
 The application enabled users to split audio and videos into stems in one convenient place on their Windows, macOS and Linux computers.